williamsjmzhdz/NexusFi/PROGRESS.md

 ---

-## 📍 Current Status: Controller Layer Development
+## 📍 Current Status: REST API Complete - Ready for Security Layer

-We are currently building the **REST Controller layer** to expose our business logic via HTTP APIs.
+We have successfully completed the **REST Controller layer** with a full CRUD API.
+Next step is implementing JWT authentication and Spring Security.

 ### ✅ Phase 1: Project Setup & Database (COMPLETED - Oct 12, 2025)